Increase testosterone levels naturally with proven methods.

-Being soft, fat, and having low energy is the new normal for men.
+Being soft, fat, and having low energy levels are the new normal for men.
 But, you don’t have to follow suit!
 Rebel against the trend and take pride in not accepting the status quo.
-Optimize your health today.
-You’re probably ready to learn how to do this so let’s dive in!
+Lets discuss further how to increase testosterone

 Testosterone may be the most important hormone for men.
 It’s what is responsible for making men, men.
 During puberty it causes shoulders to widen, the voice to get deeper, and muscle gain.
 It affects confidence, libido, how attractive you are perceived by women, and your sperm count.
 It even affects how long you will live: Men with higher levels of testosterone have less heart disease and a longer lifespan on average as well.

 As previously stated before, testosterone levels in men have been on the decline.
 Why is this?
-Well, not everyone exactly knows exactly, but there are a few theories that experts believe may be affecting men’s testosterone levels.
+Well, not everyone exactly knows exactly, but there are a few theories that experts believe may be affecting men’s testosterone levels naturally.